emacsattic/call-graph/README.md

 # Limitations

-Currently when parsing the calling relations, header files is excluded.
+Currently when parsing calling relations, header files is excluded.
 Lots more need to be improved.

 # Todo